Table of Contents

 Data Integration: Simplifying Cloud and On-Premises Integration

 Bridging the gap between disparate systems or online web services is a major challenge for the majority of SMEs.
 However, the wide range of available APIs and the ability for them to facilitate the passing of data has shifted their methodology.
-The majority of SaaS application services and on-premises solutions such as accounting, ERP and CRM systems and online shopping carts, offer an Application Programming Interface (API) to simplify data integration and synchronisation.
+The majority of SaaS application services and on-premises solutions such as accounting, ERP and CRM systems and online shopping carts, offer an Application Programming Interface (API) to simplify data integration.

 If required by your application data, an API facilitates regular updates.
 Where minimal or irregular updates are needed, or if an API integration is not available within a system or application, it’s possible to batch import CSV or export the retrospective data within Comma Separated Value (CSV) files.